PBrockmann/ipython_ferretmagic/README.md

 ## Known issues and limitations

-* Only one plot can be rendered per cell
 * Note that the pdf file produced by -p,--pdf option is not embedded in the notebook
 * Limitations are the ones exposed from pyferret, the qualifier /pattern is not usable for example.
 Read http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret/known-issues